 Close to the Messe exhibition centre, motorway and city centre

 The H+ Hotel Hannover is south-east of the city centre, within easy reach of the A7 motorway.
 There are lots of shopping options in the immediate hotel neighbourhood.
 You can drive to the Hanover Messe exhibition centre in less than ten minutes.
-The hotel also provides a shuttle service to the individual halls for visitors to trade shows.
+The hotel also provides a shuttle service to the North Entrance for the leading trade fairs.
 You will need a good quarter of an hour to drive into the city centre, or 19 minutes on the U-Bahn underground.
 Here you can look forward to a lively cultural scene, and lots of sights.

 The “Great Garden” is the centre point of the famous Herrenhausen Gardens, one of Europe’s most important Baroque gardens: When it was completed in 1710, it covered an area of 50 hectares - as big as Hanover’s Old Town, where 10,000 people lived at the time.
 One modern highlight is the grotto with glass and mirrored mosaics designed by Niki de Saint Phalle.
 The site also includes the botanic “Berggarten” with the Sealife Aquarium, the “Georgengarten” and the “Welfengarten” in the English landscape style.
 It takes about 45 minutes to get here from the H+ Hotel Hannover on the underground.